Oakland, Maryland

-Oakland is a town in and the county seat of Garrett County, Maryland, United States.
+Oakland is a town in Garrett County, Maryland, United States, and its county seat.
 The population was 1,851 at the 2020 census.
-It is situated only miles from the source of the Potomac River, which flows directly into Chesapeake Bay.
-It is also near the Wisp Resort at Deep Creek Lake, a major ski resort for many Marylanders and other visitors.
-Oakland is part of the Pittsburgh DMA.
+It is near Deep Creek Lake and the Wisp Ski Resort.

 History

 Oakland was formally incorporated as a town in 1862.

-The town is home to a historic B&O railroad station, which was listed on the National Register of Historic Places in 1973, and restored in the 2000s.
-Trains still run on the rail tracks behind the station, but it is mainly used for special organizations or gatherings at present.
+The town is home to the historic Baltimore and Ohio Railroad Oakland Station, which was listed on the National Register of Historic Places in 1973 and restored in the 2000s.
+Today, the station is mainly used for special organizations or gatherings, although trains still run on tracks behind the station.
 A gift shop is located within the station.
-In front of the station, there are a plethora of festivities that go on, mainly seasonal activities such as housing the town Christmas tree, decorating the plaza for a holiday, and sometimes parties.
+Seasonal decorations and events, such as a Christmas tree, are located at the station.

-Main Street of Oakland consists mainly of historic two to four story edifices that house the main shopping facilities in the area, such as a theatre, museum, book store, a local pharmacy, antique shops, clothing stores and banks.
-Many of the homes and businesses in the downtown area are examples of Victorian architecture.
+Main Street comprises historic two- to four-story edifices with retail businesses, such as a theater, museum, bookstore, pharmacy, antique shops, clothing stores, and banks.
+Many of the buildings in the downtown area are Victorian architecture.
 Much of the central section of Oakland is part of the Oakland Historic District, listed on the National Register of Historic Places in 1984.
 Also listed on the National Register are the Garrett County Courthouse and Hoye Site.

+In the late 19th century and early 20th century, a large hotel named the Oakland Hotel was located near Oakland Station.
+It was constructed in 1878 by the B&O Railroad.
+The hotel was a major tourist attraction until it was torn down in the early 20th century.

 One of the most prominent and historic churches in Oakland is St. Matthew's Episcopal Church, where U.S. Presidents Ulysses S. Grant, James Garfield, Grover Cleveland, and Benjamin Harrison have all attended services.
-Because of this, it is now called the "Church of Presidents."
+As a result, it is now known as the "Church of Presidents".
 Another prominent and historic church is St. Peter the Apostle Church, a Catholic church located on Fourth Street.
-A large neoclassical courthouse is also very prominent and dominates the town center.
+A large neoclassical courthouse prominently stands in the town center.

-In the late 19th century and early 20th century, a large hotel named the Oakland Hotel was located near the downtown railroad station.
-It was constructed in 1878 by the B&O Railroad.
-The hotel was a major tourist attraction for that time period until it was torn down in the early 20th century.